smartiniOnGitHub/grails-angularjs-resources/test/webapp/grails-angularjs-resources-test/README.md

 * angular.js as 'angular' module
 * angular-animate.js  as 'angular-animate'  module
 * angular-cookies.js  as 'angular-cookies'  module
-* angular-loader.js   as 'angular-loader'   module
+* angular-loader.js   as 'angular-loader'   module, useful for asynchronous loading of modules (use this as first)
 * angular-resource.js as 'angular-resource' module
 * angular-route.js    as 'angular-route'    module
 * angular-sanitize.js as 'angular-sanitize' module